EDUCBA

 Tips:

-• The character functions (UPPER, LOWER, INITCAP, etc.) can be used to match the format of values with the column data format.
+• The character functions (UPPER, LOWER, INITCAP, etc.) can match the value format with the column data format.
 See the example below.

 Code: